 The Creation museum in San Diego features a placard near the entrance on how science is compatible with religion, with a quote from Isaac Asimov: "I don't have the evidence to prove that God doesn't exist".
 Surprising that they resorted to quote mining for something as inconsequential as that, given the number of actual scientists they could have quoted legitimately, and given that Asimov's quote on the subject in full, concluded with: "but I so strongly suspect that he doesn't that I don't want to waste my time."

 An extraordinarily common tactic by atheists who want to attack the Bible or Christianity is to take quotes out of context.
 Making Hitler look Christian is easy when you pick through his early speeches and ignore everything else he has ever said.
 Or the thousands of priests he had killed.
 He wasn't an atheist, per say (more neo-pagan), but he certainly had some very colourfully unpleasant things to say about religion in private and documents shown at the Nazi warcrimes tribunals show that he already had a plan in place to wipe out the churches completely and replace them with fascism.

-The rule laid down against homosexuality in Leviticus (18:22, 20:13) has been majorly discredited because it's in the context of several laws that nobody, especially non-Jews, follows anymore; for example the dietary restrictions in Chapter 11.
-(Not that homosexuality isn't condemned elsewhere — Romans 1:26-27, 1 Corinthians 6:9, 1 Timothy 1:10 — but the Leviticus passage isn't worth much in this argument anymore.)
+The rule laid down against homosexuality in Leviticus (18:22, 20:13) has been majorly discounted because it's in the context of several other laws that some Jews and most non-Jews don't follow anymore; for example, the dietary restrictions in Chapter 11.
+Not that homosexuality isn't condemned elsewhere — Romans 1:26-27, 1 Corinthians 6:9, 1 Timothy 1:10 — but the Leviticus passage most commonly brought up isn't valued much in this argument anymore.